Ramsay Hunt Syndrome

 A sample may be taken from a blistering rash to test for the presence of the varicella zoster virus to confirm the diagnosis.
 In the absence of a rash, blood or saliva can be tested; however, these tests may not be sensitive enough to detect the virus and are thus not necessary to make a diagnosis.2

-MRI, electromyography and other nerve function tests may be conducted to assess the extent of nerve damage or to rule out other causes of facial weakness.1,2 Differential diagnosis (to rule out other condition) includes Bell’s palsy, acoustic neuroma or trigeminal neuralgia.1,3,7
+MRI, electromyography and other nerve function tests may be conducted to assess the extent of nerve damage or to rule out other causes of facial weakness.1,2 A differential diagnosis can rule out other conditions that may have similar symptoms, such as Bell’s palsy, acoustic neuroma or trigeminal neuralgia.1,3,7

 Please speak to your medical team to learn more about the available diagnostic pathways for Ramsay Hunt syndrome.